 Elections to the European Parliament are held across Europe every five years.
 The citizens of each member state elect a certain number of Members of the European Parliament, MEPs, to represent their interests.
 Irish citizens elect 13 MEPs.

 For the purposes of European Parliament elections, Ireland has three constituencies, namely, Dublin, South and Midlands-North-West.
-Three MEPs are elected in Dublin, four to represent South and four in Midlands-North-West.
+Four MEPs are elected in Dublin, five to represent South and four in Midlands-North-West.

 For more information about European Parliament elections, see the Department of Housing, Planning and Local Government website.